Catrobat/Catblocks/docker/po-review/README.md

   docker run --rm -it -p 8080:8080 catblocks:po-review "4a20f223-5cbf-11ea-a2ae-000c292a0f49"
 ```

-It will download the program before bringing up the webserver.
+This will download the program before launching the webserver.

 ## Bulk program testing
-If you would like to perform a bulk test, we recommend to download the program first locally and mount the directory at start time.
-We support the extracted as also the compressed version of programs.
+To perform a bulk test download the programs locally and mount the directory at startup.
+We support the
+extracted as well as the compressed versions of programs.

-An example directory listing is shown here:
+An example directory listing:

 ```bash
 catBulkTest/                                              # containing directory